-The Organization was awarded a \$219,000 CARES grant from Spokane County.
+During the year ended June 30, 2021, the Organization was awarded a \$219,000 CARES grant from Spokane County.
 The purpose of this grant is to respond to the COVID-19 outbreak and cover related health, safety and sanitation costs across the Organization.
 Through June 30, 2021, the Organization had received the entire \$219,000 amount awarded under this grant.
 Of this amount, \$182,471 was recognized as government grants and contracts revenue and \$36,529 was included within unearned grant revenue.
+The amount reported as unearned grant revenue at June 30, 2021 was recognized as governments grants and contract revenue during the year ended June 30, 2022.